 Easy to get into?
 Pretty tough; the undergraduate course asks for a minimum of AAB at A-level, but those without formal qualifications are still encouraged to apply.

-Vital statistics: About 150 full-time undergrads, 200 postgraduates and 120.
-Roughly 25 per cent are international students.
+Vital statistics: There are 497 students in total.
+149 full-time undergrads, 220 postgraduates and 128 researchers.
+Roughly 27 per cent are international students.

 Teaching: 94 per cent of students said they were satisfied with the quality of the teaching in the 2010 National Student Survey.

 Any accommodation?
 Yes – They are able to house about 80 students who apply for accommodation (40 postgraduates and 40 undergraduates), and international and first year BA students are given priority.
 Prices range from £7,103 - £9,020 annually.